csharptitan/stevenfdaniel/README.md

 - I'm adaptable and deal well with ambiguity in organizations of varying sizes and cultures.
 - I hold a Master's Degree in Computer Science.

-I have written a trilogy of guided learning books about C# and .NET:
+I have written a variety of guided learning books about Swift, Android, C# and .NET:
+- Mastering Xamarin UI Development: Build stunning, maintainable, cross-platform mobile application user interfaces with the power of Xamarin, 1st Edition
 - Mastering Xamarin UI Development: Build robust and a maintainable cross-platform mobile UI with Xamarin and C# 7, 2nd Edition
-- Apple Watch App Development 1st Edition
+- Apple Watch App Development, 1st Edition
+- Android Wearable Programming, 1st Edition

 See all my books on [Amazon](https://www.amazon.com/Steven-F.-Daniel/e/B01NAV345T/) or [Packt's website](https://subscription.packtpub.com/search?query=steven+f.+daniel).